ChenPeleg/Classup/README.md

 You can fork and clone the project and run:
 `npm install` - to install the external dependencies.

 `npm start` - to run the project on  http://localhost:3000 This project has been tested with node v12.16.2 and npm 6.14.4.

 ### How to test

-`npm install` - launches the test runner in the interactive watch mode.
+`npm test` - launches the test runner in the interactive watch mode.
 The tests were written with Jest and Enzyme.

 ### how to edit the content